Sina-Dehghani/Sina-Dehghani/README.md

 My work on LLM-powered chatbots decreased manual lookup times for internal analysts by 40%.

-I am proficient in a wide array of technologies, including PyTorch, TensorFlow, LangChain, and Hugging Face Transformers, and have a deep understanding of both the theoretical and practical applications of AI.
+I am proficient in a wide array of technologies, including PyTorch, TensorFlow, LangChain, Hugging Face Transformers and have a deep understanding of both the theoretical and practical applications of AI.
 My experience spans natural language processing, computer vision, and the development of robust data warehouses.